yherve/virt-deploy/README.md

 Quick start
 ---------------

+It is recommanded to get familiar with the script running directly in the host before trying to deploy in a docker env.

+the virt-deploy script must be started in the directory containing both the qcow2 images and the qdeploy.conf file

-In this example, we use virt-deploy to start a vm and 2 networks (aka bridges) on the local host.
+In this example, we use virt-deploy to start a vm and 2 networks (aka bridges) directly in the local host.

 The first bridge: